seasonyuu/MIUIViewPager/README.markdown

 Notice
 ======
 * GridView is not recommended, although I had made a support for GridView.
 It took too much consumption of GPU rendering.
-* Only the LinearLayoutManager of GridView is supported, if you use other LayoutManager, please don't attach to ViewPager.
+* Only the LinearLayoutManager of RecyclerView is supported, if you use other LayoutManager, please don't attach to ViewPager.

 TODO
 ====
-* add Chinese README
 * upload to jCenter

 License